-A CVD program for public-facing web assets is often a good place to start.
+A CVD program for your public-facing website(s) is often a good place to start.
 Start by creating your vulnerability disclosure policy.
 Ensure you have the necessary processes in place to implement the program before publishing the policy - your program's success is dependent on your organization's ability to meet the expectations set in your policy, such as reviewing and responding to reports within the designated timeframe.
 Below are some resources to help you get started:

-- Carnegie Mellon's Software Engineering Institute, Computer Emergency Response Team's CVD Guide - ISO/IEC 29147 Standard for Vulnerability Disclosure (available for purchase) - ISO 30111 Standard for Vulnerability Handling (available for purchase) - National Telecommunications and Information Administration's CVD template - U.S. Department of Homeland Security Cybersecurity and Infrastructure Security Agency's Guide to Vulnerability Reporting (for election officials) - U.S. Department of Justice's CVD Framework for Online Systems
+- Carnegie Mellon's Software Engineering Institute, Computer Emergency Response Team's CVD Guide - ISO/IEC 29147 Standard for Vulnerability Disclosure - National Telecommunications and Information Administration's CVD template - U.S. Department of Justice's CVD Framework for Online Systems